Table of Contents

 Interlocking of the citric acid cycle and glycolysis by citrate, which hinders glycolysis, facilitates the mode of action of the adenine nucleotide system.
 Additionally, increased levels of NADH and acetyl-CoA hinders the oxidation of pyruvate to acetyl-CoA, and a relatively high [NADH]/ [NAD+] ratio hinders the dehydrogenase reactions of the citric acid cycle.

 The citrate concentration also builds up when the acetyl-CoA concentration increases, which occurs during the oxidation of fatty acids.
-The inhibition of glycolysis by fatty acid oxidation is called the glucose–fatty acid cycle.
-The pathway allows fatty acids to be utilized as the major fuel for oxidative metabolism in heart muscle, while conserving glucose for organs such as the brain, which require it.
+The inhibition of glycolysis by fatty acid oxidation is called the glucose–fatty-acid cycle.
+The pathway allows fatty acids to be utilized as the major fuel for oxidative metabolism in heart muscle while conserving glucose for organs such as the brain, which requires it.

 1. Which of the following would not increase as a result of a substantial increase in work performed by the cell?

 - The ratio of ATP to ADP in the cell